Armenia–Turkey border

-The Armenia–Turkey border (Հայաստան–Թուրքիա սահման; Ermenistan–Türkiye sınırı) is 311 km (193 m) in length and runs from the tripoint with Georgia in the north to the tripoint with Azerbaijan in the south.
-The land border has been closed since 3 April 1993.
+The Armenia–Turkey border (Հայաստան–Թուրքիա սահման; Ermenistan–Türkiye sınırı) is 311 km (193 mi) in length and runs from the tripoint with Georgia in the north to the tripoint with Azerbaijan in the south.
+The land border has officially been closed since 3 April 1993 when Turkey joined Azerbaijan in imposing a transportation and economic blockade against Armenia and Nagorno-Karabakh, in response to the Karabakh movement which called for independence from Azerbaijan and reunification with Armenia.

+The blockade remains in force today and aims at pressuring the Armenian side to make concessions: including the cessation of Armenia's pursuit of international recognition of Turkey's genocide in Western Armenia, the ratification by Armenia of the 1921 borders inherited from the Kemalist-Soviet Treaty of Kars, and the establishment of an extraterritorial corridor through Armenian territory.

+Despite the official closure of land borders in 1993, the Turkish–Armenian border had already de facto been closed since the 1920s (with the exception of the Kars-Gyumri railway crossing) and is sometimes described as the last vestige of the Iron Curtain.

+Between 1992 and 2025, the border was protected by guards of the Russian Federal Security Service after which protection was transferred to the Armenian Border Guard Service.

 Description

-The border starts in the north at the tripoint with Georgia just west of Lake Arpi and proceeds southwards via series of irregular lines through the Armenian Highlands.
+The border starts in the north at the tripoint with Georgia just west of Lake Arpi and proceeds southwards through the Armenian Highlands, dividing Western Armenia (situated in Turkey) from Eastern Armenia (corresponding roughly to the Republic of Armenia).
 Upon reaching the Akhurian River it follows the river south down to the confluence with the Aras river, and then follows the Aras as it flows east and then south-east, down to the tripoint with Azerbaijan's Nakhchivan Autonomous Republic.
-The ancient ruins of Ani lie directly adjacent to the border on the Turkish side.
+The ancient ruins of the Armenian medieval city of Ani lie directly adjacent to the border on the Turkish side.

+The modern borders between Republic of Armenia and the Republic of Turkey were defined by the Treaty of Alexandropol (1920) and later finalized in the Treaty of Kars (1921).